lmas3009/Google-Auth-Using-React-Expo/README.md

 Add your package name as `host.exp.exponent` as per the expo documentations then add SHA-1 Key you will get key from this:

-`keytool -list -v -keystore "UserProfile"\.android\debug.keystore -alias androiddebugkey -storepass android -keypass android`
+`keytool -list -v -keystore <path to .android\debub.keystore> -alias androiddebugkey -storepass android -keypass android`

 ### Now create a project in Firebase